Radio astronomy: History

-Karl Jansky made the discovery of the first astronomical radio source serendipitously in the early 1930s.
+In the early 1930s, Karl Jansky discovered the first astronomical radio source serendipitously.
 As a newly hired radio engineer with Bell Telephone Laboratories, he was assigned the task to investigate static that might interfere with short wave transatlantic voice transmissions.
 Using a large directional antenna, Jansky noticed that his analog pen-and-paper recording system kept recording a persistent repeating signal or "hiss" of unknown origin.
 Since the signal peaked about every 24 hours, Jansky first suspected the source of the interference was the Sun crossing the view of his directional antenna.
 Continued analysis, however, showed that the source was not following the 24-hour daily cycle of the Sun exactly but instead repeating on a cycle of 23 hours and 56 minutes.
 Jansky discussed the puzzling phenomena with his friend, astrophysicist Albert Melvin Skellett, who pointed out that the observed time between the signal peaks was the exact length of a sidereal day: the time it took for "fixed" astronomical objects, such as a star, to pass in front of the antenna every time the Earth rotated.

 By comparing his observations with optical astronomical maps, Jansky eventually concluded that the radiation source peaked when his antenna was aimed at the densest part of the Milky Way in the constellation of Sagittarius.

-Jansky with a rough map of the night sky and pointing to the constellation of Cassiopeia.
-The wavy lines track the radio emissions he discovered on the chart paper, which also line up with the disk of the Milky Way.

-Jansky announced his discovery at a meeting in Washington, D.C., in April 1933 and the field of radio astronomy was born.
-In October 1933, his discovery was published in a journal article entitled "Electrical disturbances apparently of extraterrestrial origin" in the Proceedings of the Institute of Radio Engineers.
-Jansky concluded that since the Sun (and therefore other stars) were not large emitters of radio noise, the strange radio interference may be generated by interstellar gas and dust in the galaxy, in particular, by "thermal agitation of charged particles."
-(Jansky's peak radio source, one of the brightest in the sky, was designated Sagittarius A in the 1950s and was later hypothesized to be emitted by electrons in a strong magnetic field.
-Current thinking is that these are ions in orbit around a massive black hole at the center of the galaxy at a point now designated as Sagittarius A*.
-The asterisk indicates that the particles at Sagittarius A are ionized.)
+In April 1933, Jansky announced his discovery at a meeting in Washington, D.C., and the field of radio astronomy was born.

+In October 1933, Jansky's discovery was published in a journal article entitled "Electrical disturbances apparently of extraterrestrial origin" in the Proceedings of the Institute of Radio Engineers.

+Jansky concluded that since the Sun (and therefore other stars) were not large emitters of radio noise, the strange radio interference might be generated by interstellar gas and dust in the galaxy, in particular, by "thermal agitation of charged particles".

 After 1935, Jansky wanted to investigate the radio waves from the Milky Way in further detail, but Bell Labs reassigned him to another project, so he did no further work in the field of astronomy.
 His pioneering efforts in the field of radio astronomy have been recognized by the naming of the fundamental unit of flux density, the jansky (Jy), after him.